Abanoub-Asaad/Linux-Learning/README.md

 -- | --
-sudo grep psk= /etc/NetworkManager/system-connections/* | To get the password of the connected wifi sudo service network-manager restart | If you closed or killed the network by mistake you can restart it by this way sudo apt-get --purge remove < package name > | To uninstall a specific program sha1sum < file name > | To get the hash code "SHA-1 number" of a specific file
+sudo grep psk= /etc/NetworkManager/system-connections/* | To get the password of the connected wifi sudo service network-manager restart | If you closed or killed the network by mistake you can restart it by this way sudo apt-get install < package name > | To install a specific program sudo apt-get --purge remove < package name > | To uninstall a specific program sha1sum < file name > | To get the hash code "SHA-1 number" of a specific file